 Unusual Options Activity Insight: American Express

-On Friday, shares of American Express (NYSE:AXP) saw unusual options activity.
-After the option alert, the stock price moved up to $171.57.
+American Express (NYSE:AXP) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $173.52 following the option alert.

 - Sentiment: BULLISH